Skip to main content

 Interplay with Estrogen Management

 The management of estrogen levels plays a significant role in TRT protocols, especially when considering testicular preservation.
 Exogenous testosterone can be aromatized into estradiol, a potent estrogen, by the aromatase enzyme, which is present in various tissues, including adipose tissue and the testes themselves.
-Elevated estradiol levels can exert strong on the hypothalamus and pituitary, further suppressing GnRH, LH, and FSH release.
+Elevated estradiol levels can exert strong negative feedback on the hypothalamus and pituitary, further suppressing GnRH, LH, and FSH release.
 This exacerbates the testicular suppression induced by TRT.

 The careful titration of Anastrozole is necessary to avoid excessively low estrogen levels, which can negatively impact bone density, lipid profiles, and mood.